ameshkov/diffupdates/README.md

     * `200 OK` with empty content (content length is 0)
     * `204 No Content`

-    In this case the ad blocker wait for the `Diff-Expires` period and then try again.
+    In this case the ad blocker SHOULD wait for the `Diff-Expires` period and then try again.

 #### 2. Set Update Timer